 Clear skies this year unlike last year when it rained?
 We hope so.
-It's a favorite evening event ... complete with black bead ... when the clouds are gone, and the sky is black.
-See things that can't be seen in metro Atlanta.
+It's a favorite evening event ... complete with black bead.
+Come see the magical night sky that can't be seen in metro Atlanta.

 Thanks to the Atlanta Astronomy Club for heading this up.
 They always do a great job!

-NIGHT HIKE - TRAIL TBD
+NIGHT HIKE - NICHOLSON CABIN